 Rosamund’s second fatal mistake is the more intriguing of the two because it involved a different kind of intelligence.
 Like a fairy, her mother promised to grant her one wish and one wish only.
-Rosamund should have realized (maybe) that she was in exactly same situation as a heroine in a fairy tale.
-Of course, no fairy is not obliged to sit down and review the pros and cons of a wish on offer to the chosen one, so Rosamund should have been more cautious before she leapt.
-By choosing the purple jar instead of the shoes, Rosamund ended up with the equivalent of a sausage hanging where her nose should be, just like the silly wife in Charles’ Perrault’s “The Three Wishes,” but without the luxury of one more wish to put things to rights again.What Rosamund grasps during a month of stumbling around in down-at-the-heel shoes, is how difficult it is to anticipate where you may need to go.
-Her shoes were so disgraceful that her father left her at home while the rest of the family visited a glass house, which she very much wanted to see.
+Rosamund should have realized (maybe) that she was in exactly same situation as a heroine in a fairy tale and o course, no fairy is not obliged to sit down and review the pros and cons of a wish on offer.
+Another reason why Rosamund should have been more cautious before she leapt.
+By choosing the purple jar instead of the shoes, she ended up with the equivalent of a sausage hanging where her nose should be, just like the silly wife in Charles’ Perrault’s “The Three Wishes,” but without the luxury of one more wish to put things to rights again.What Rosamund realizes during her month of stumbling around in down-at-the-heel shoes, is how difficult it is to anticipate where you will need to go.
+Her shoes were so disgraceful that her father left her at home while the rest of the family visited a glass house, a sight she very much wanted to see.
 No shoes, no outing.
 Rosamund’s journey in “The Purple Jar” was not as long as Dorothy’s on the Yellow Brick Road, but it was no less arduous for having taken place inside of her head, being the first step on the road to maturity.
-While Rosamund wants to be a sensible, intelligent and independent person, she also senses that it would be good to hold on to the capacity for magical thinking that got her in trouble in the first place: “Oh mamma, how I wish that I had chosen the shoes–they would have been of so much more use to me than that jar: however, I am sure–no not quite sure, but I hope, I shall be wiser another time.”
+While Rosamund wanted to be a sensible, intelligent and independent person, she also sensed that it would be good to hold on to the capacity for magical thinking that got her in trouble in the first place: “Oh mamma, how I wish that I had chosen the shoes–they would have been of so much more use to me than that jar: however, I am sure–no not quite sure, but I hope, I shall be wiser another time.”

-“The Purple Jar” looks like a realistic story in easy language for young children.
-The way Edgeworth skillfully weaves fairy tale elements into an ordinary incident underscores its importance in her life.
-It’s implies that there is no learning without the curiosity, imagination, or fear of making mistakes.
+“The Purple Jar” looks like nothing more than a realistic story in easy language for young children.
+Yet the way Edgeworth skillfully weaves fairy tale elements into an everyday incident underscores its importance in her life.
+It implies that there is no learning without curiosity, imagination, or chance of making mistakes.